From Dusk Till Dawn 3: The Hangman's Daughter: Plot

-Mary rises as a vampire and goes after the group, revealing that John is a fraud who only married Mary for her father's money.
+Mary rises as a vampire and goes after the group, revealing that John is a fraud who only married her for her father's money.
 John eventually kills her.
 Joaquin, who escaped with them, hides a bite he received from a prostitute earlier.
-As they continue through the catacombs, he turns and bites John.
-John kills Joaquin.
-Doomed, he persuades Madrid to stake him to prevent him from turning.
+As they continue through the catacombs, he turns and bites John, who kills Joaquin.
+Doomed, John persuades Madrid to stake him, preventing him from turning.
 As the remaining survivors keep going, Bierce admits to reading in the papers that Reece is an outlaw who killed her entire family.
-The group eventually ends up back at the bar entrance, only to find Quixtla and the vampires waiting for them.
-She reveals that Esmeralda is the dhampir daughter of Quixtla and Mauricio and will become a full-fledged vampire princess named Santánico Pandemonium.
+The group ends up back at the bar entrance, only to find Quixtla and the vampires waiting for them.
+She reveals that Esmeralda is the dhampir daughter of Quixtla and Mauricio and will become a full-fledged vampire princess.
 Mauricio took her away, hoping to raise her as a normal human, and tried to kill her unsuccessfully.
 Thanks to his mistreatment and Madrid's kidnapping, she has been led back to Quixtla.

-Madrid, Mauricio, Bierce, and Reece are hung upside-down to be fed on later as Quixtla and Esmeralda's vampire grandmother transform Esmeralda into a full-fledged vampire princess, renaming her Santánico Pandemonium.
-Madrid manages to break from his bonds and free the others.
+Madrid, Mauricio, Bierce, and Reece are hung upside-down to be fed on later as Quixtla and Esmeralda's vampire grandmother transform Esmeralda into a vampire princess, renaming her Santánico Pandemonium.
+Madrid breaks from his bonds and frees the others.
 Reece is bitten in the scuffle while Madrid kills Ezra.
-Santánico kills her grandmother, then bites and turns her father into a vampire, but he manages to open the entranceway and kills Quixtla with sunlight before the change finishes, allowing Madrid and Bierce to escape while Santánico hides from the sunlight.
+Santánico kills her grandmother, then bites and turns her father into a vampire, but he opens the entranceway and kills Quixtla with sunlight before the change finishes, allowing Madrid and Bierce to escape while Santánico hides.
 Santánico screams for Madrid not to leave her as the entrance closes.
-Madrid looks away sadly and joins Ambrose's quest to join Pancho Villa's army.
-As they leave, the camera zooms out to show the Mayan temple behind the vampires' building, referencing the first film.
+Madrid looks away sadly and joins Ambrose's quest to join Villa's army.
+The two leave, not noticing the Mayan temple behind the vampires' building.

-After the closing credits, Bierce's legendary disappearance has an answer.
-He survived into current times and has been telling a patron the story.
-As he leaves, Ambrose tells him that he has proof.
+Bierce survives into current times and tells a patron his story.
+While leaving, Ambrose says that he has proof.
 He then reveals that Quixtla actually bit him as they fell outside the bar because he is now a vampire.
-He rips the patron's heart out and bites it as the film ends.
+He then rips the patron's heart out and bites it.